 Should You Invest in the Highest Dividend Paying Stocks?

-Yet before you snap up penny stocks that pay dividends (low prices, high dividend yield), remember that the price you pay for a stock and the growth of the business over time govern how much money you make on that stock.
+The worst case scenario is a penny stock with a huge dividend yield—low price, comparatively high dividend.
+Remember that the price you pay for a stock and the growth of the business over time govern how much money you make on that stock.
 Also keep in mind that you will rarely see penny stocks pay dividends!
 (There's no shortcut to invest little money with high returns.
 Sorry.)

-Not necessarily!
-A high dividend paying stock is paying more than the average dividend rate (if you look at all stocks that pay dividends they pay, on average, 2 or 2.5% annually).
-Perhaps you've found a company which pays much more.
-Companies that pay high dividends may do so because they're good companies... or because they want to attract investors to drive up the share price.
+A high dividend paying stock is paying more than the average dividend rate ompanies that pay high dividends may do so because they're good companies... or because they want to attract investors to drive up the share price.
 It may be a sign that the share price has gone down, dramatically down, recently.
 (Sometimes this means the stock is on sale!
 Great!
 Other times it means that the company is in trouble.)
 You can't know this just by looking at the share price and the high dividend amount; you have to understand the company's business and its current financials.

 Keep in mind that a company must choose to pay a dividend.
 Just because it paid one last quarter doesn't necessarily mean that it will pay one this quarter.
 As well, the amount paid may very.
 While a reliable dividend stock like Coca-Cola will regularly raise the amount of its dividend payments, not all companies do.
 A fluctuating business which paid $1 per share last year may pay only $0.02 per share this year.